-The CUSOM faculty annual performance review process involves three (3) major steps:
+The CUSOM faculty Annual Performance Review process involves three (3) major steps:

 - 1. Faculty self-assessment Each faculty member compiles documentation of their accomplishments over the previous academic year.
-They then complete the majority of the annual performance review form, including self-assessment of progress on goals set the previous year; performance in the three strategic mission areas (education, scholarship, and service including contributions to institutional mission); and proposed goals for the coming year. - Supervisor assessment Faculty self-assessment and compiled documentation is reviewed by the direct supervisor, who prepares their own assessment. - 3.
+They then complete the majority of the Annual Performance Review form, including self-assessment of progress on goals set the previous year; performance in the three strategic mission areas (education, scholarship, and service including contributions to University Mission); and proposed goals for the coming year. - 2.
+Supervisor assessment Faculty self-assessment and compiled documentation is reviewed by the direct supervisor, who prepares their own assessment. - 3.
 Discussion and goal-setting A one-on-one meeting between the faculty member and supervisor is held to consider progress toward academic advancement, long-term goals, and development needs.
 Goals for the current academic year are agreed upon and documented for use in the following year's review.